thegooddocsproject/templates/logging/about-logging.md

 ### When Do I Need a Logging Article?

-Logging articles are a special type of template that is used only to describe log pipelines specific to your application.
+A logging article is a special type of template that is used only to describe log pipelines specific to your application.

 This article type aligns itself closely with the Reference content type, so the same content guidelines apply.